react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 };
 ```

-With just few lines of JSX we have a nice looking FAB displayed on all tabs.
-Let's implement hiding it whenever user goes to the tweet details screen.
+With just a few lines of JSX we have a nice looking FAB displayed on all tabs.
+Let's implement hiding it whenever the user goes to the tweet details screen.

 Our current navigation structure should be:

 - StackNavigator that has two screens
-- First screen of StackNavigator renders a TabNavigator with 3 tabs
+- The First screen of StackNavigator renders a TabNavigator with 3 tabs
-- Second screen of StckNavigator renders a Tweet details
+- The Second screen of StckNavigator renders a Tweet details

-This means, a component that renders TabNavigator is a Stack's screen.
+This means a component that renders TabNavigator is a Stack's screen.
 Thanks to that, we can use `useIsFocused` hook provided by `@react-navigation/native` and conditionally hide `FAB`.

 ```jsx
 import React from 'react';